Human-assisted Robotic Policy Refinement via Action Preference Optimization: Experiments

 \subsection{Comparison Experiments}

-We compare our adaptive reweighting preference optimization method with other approaches to evaluate the effectiveness for VLA model fine-tuning.
+We compare APO with other approaches to evaluate the effectiveness for VLA model fine-tuning.
 To ensure fairness, we fine-tune OpenVLA~\cite{kim2024openvla} for manipulation tasks as a base model and improve the base model with other comparison methods. \begin{itemize} \item \textbf{Dagger~\cite{ross2011reduction}:} We mix the expert demonstrations with interaction trajectories, fine-tuning the base model using a behavior cloning objective. \item \textbf{Sirius~\cite{liu2022robot}:} we apply sample reweighting to prioritize human intervention data and fine-tune the base model using a weighted behavior cloning loss. \item \textbf{DPO~\cite{rafailov2023direct}:} We generate paired negative samples for interaction trajectories by perturbing the actions predicted from the base model with Gaussian noise, and fine-tune the base model using these paired data with the DPO method. \item \textbf{TPO~\cite{zhang2024grape}:} We select positive and negative samples in interaction trajectories based on the timing of intervention, then fine-tune model with trajectory-wise preference optimization. \item \textbf{KTO~\cite{ethayarajh2024kto}:} We select positive and negative samples in interaction trajectories based on the timing of intervention.
 Then, we sample positive and negative trajectories and optimize the base model with KTO, with the constraint $z_0 = KL(\pi_{\theta}||\pi_{ref})$. \end{itemize}

 As shown in Table~\ref{tab:robomimic_result}, we first compare the behavior cloning objective methods.
-The results reveal that after fine-tuning with interaction data, these methods fail to outperform the base model, which demonstrates that existing behavior cloning approaches struggle to achieve efficient adaptation in large-scale VLA models.
+The results reveal that after fine-tuning with interaction data, these methods fail to outperform the base model, which demonstrates that existing behavior cloning approaches struggle to achieve efficient adaptation in the context of large-scale VLA models.
 A key challenge stems from the distribution shift between expert trajectories and interaction trajectories.
-Without mechanisms to retain the base model's knowledge under the standard behavior cloning objectives, this shift makes it particularly difficult for large-scale VLA models to fit the multimodal distribution of expert and interaction datasets.
+Without mechanisms to retain the base model's knowledge under the under standard behavior cloning objectives, this shift makes it particularly difficult for large-scale VLA models to effectively fit the complex, multimodal distribution arising from the combined expert and interaction datasets.

 We further provide results of the preference optimization based methods.
 By integrating a regularization constraint with the reference model $\pi_{ref}$, these methods could maintain useful knowledge from the reference model while achieving improvement from interaction trajectories.